Magyartanulas/magyartanulas.github.io/_posts/2012-02-06-whats-jekyll.md

 14. Making Comparisons
 15. Coverbs + Telicity
 16. The Imperative & Subjunctive Mood
-17. More Noun Cases (incomplete)
+17. More Noun Cases
-18. The Conjugated Infinitive & Expressing need (incomplete)
+18. The Conjugated Infinitive & Expressing need
-19. Word Order (incomplete)
+19. Word Order

 Stay tuned for more!